Huntington 25 stovax stove

 More reviews for Huntington 25 stovax stove

-Word of warning though, not about the burner but reference the chimney, we had to get our flue steel lined even though our bungalow is less than 20 yrs old, this was not mentioned to us by the... [ read more ]
+heat from such a small package on wood with good performance from smokeless.Would buy again in a heartbeat especially as we got a cracking deal on this one.
+Word of warning though, not about the burner but reference the chimney, we had to get our flue steel lined even though our bungalow is less than 20 yrs old, this was not mentioned to us by the local supplier who proved less than helpful.

 Stove expert replied: Leave the ash to build up on top og the grate as this provides the best conditions for burning wood but I would not leave ash to build up in the ashpan, ideally this should be emptied daily and possibly twice a day when using smokeless fuels.